dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/gpu-miner-faq.md

 - If you are still experiencing the SIGSEGV issue while running at high voltage and low core clock speeds, you should start looking into your GPU's drivers.
 - If you are not able to resolve the issue via the above suggestions, get in contact with our team via the [Quai Dev Discord](https://discord.gg/s8y8asPwNC) to share more information about your specific issue.

-### AMD Low Hashrate
+### AMD Low Hash rate

-**I am getting significantly lower hashrate than expected on AMD cards.
+**I am getting significantly lower hash rate than expected on AMD cards.
 How do I fix this?**

-Our team has noticed that many AMD graphics cards give significantly lower hashrate than expected when mining ProgPoW.
+Our team has noticed that many AMD graphics cards give significantly lower hash rate than expected when mining ProgPoW.
 The likely cause is that AMD builds are not currently optimized for ProgPoW.
 One troubleshooting tip to try is looking into the graphics-card-specific drivers and installing them for your GPUs.
 However, this may still not resolve your issue.

-At some point in the future, a more optimized quai-gpu-miner build for AMD cards will be released that addresses this discrepancy between expected and real hashrate.
+At some point in the future, a more optimized quai-gpu-miner build for AMD cards will be released that addresses this discrepancy between expected and real hash rate.

 ## Optimization